Writing the city

 - creative writing workshop on urban landscapes and the literary flâneur/flâneuse

-A practical, one-week creative writing course that enables you to develop your own original literary work in response to the urban environment.
+The course is a practical, one-week creative writing course that enables students to develop their own original literary work in response to the urban environment.
 We contextualise the writer in the city by examining such concepts as the literary flâneuse as urban explorer and the poetics of place, as well as exploring some of the narratives of the built environment and the ways in which the wild takes root in the city.
-It is a chance to learn about the wider context of urban and experimental writing through seminars, workshops and the production of literary non-fiction, fiction, poetry or hybrid work.
+Students learn about the wider context of urban and experimental writing through seminars, workshops and the production of literary non-fiction, fiction, poetry or hybrid work.

 - GPA of 3.0 (or equivalent)